 In the case of Apple refurbishing, they even replace the battery and outer shell.

-So you’re getting a nearly new mobile in terms of the typical parts which take abuse or degrade.
+So you’re getting a nearly new phone in terms of the typical parts which take abuse or degrade.

 So be sure to look at any terminology used and how the seller defines it.

-For example, Amazon doesn’t use refurbished, they call their mobiles “renewed.”
+For example, Amazon doesn’t use refurbished, they call their phones “renewed.”
 It’s all about marketing.
-In the end, you still get similar protections to most refurbished mobile sellers -- in this case a one-year warranty and a promise that the mobile was thoroughly inspected and returned to like-new condition.
+In the end, you still get similar protections to most refurbished phone sellers -- in this case a 90-day warranty and a promise that the phone was thoroughly inspected and returned to like-new condition.

-On the other hand, if you’re expecting a like-new mobile and get a scuffed, scratched monstrosity, you’ll probably regret your decision.
+On the other hand, if you’re expecting a like-new phone and get a scuffed, scratched monstrosity, you’ll probably regret your decision.